godot-rust/book/src/intro/hello-world.md

 1. `#[godot_api]` - this lets gdext know that the following `impl` block is part of the Rust API to expose to Godot.
    This attribute is required here; accidentally forgetting it will cause a compile error.

-2. `impl Sprite2DVirtual` - each of the engine classes has a `{ClassName}Virtual` trait, which comes with virtual functions for that specific class, as well as general-purpose functionality such as `init` (the constructor) or `to_string` (String conversion).
+2. `impl ISprite2D` - each of the engine classes has a `I{ClassName}` trait, which comes with virtual functions for that specific class, as well as general-purpose functionality such as `init` (the constructor) or `to_string` (String conversion).
    The trait has no required methods.